Contact us to report a problem with a crossing or traffic signal (traffic lights).

 Request a new crossing or traffic signal

-Contact us if there's a road safety problem you think a new pedestrian crossing could solve - there's no cost to make a request, but we cannot guarantee signals will be implemented.
+You can also contact us if there's a road safety problem you think a new pedestrian crossing could solve - there's no cost to make a request, but we cannot guarantee signals will be implemented.

 We assess requests very carefully because:

 - new signals may reduce accidents or delays

 - new signals could help delays where side roads have no priority to join heavy flows